 - The length of time you’ve had credit: A long history of prompt payments and paid off accounts improves your score.

-- Your available credit: Many open accounts with low balances and lots of available credit are a red flag for lenders, signaling a risk for future credit problems.
+- Your available credit: Many open accounts with low balances and lots of available credit are a red flag for lenders, signaling risk for future credit problems.

 - The types of credit accounts you have: Lenders prefer to see both secured (a car loan, for example) and unsecured (credit and charge cards) accounts; it’s a sign of financial responsibility.